 - Dr. Bob Raabe's excellent list of plants that are and are not susceptible to Oak Root Fungus.

 - Cookbooks: Crazy for Citrus and Chile Head Sampler are both available now!

 - Read the latest "Ask a Master Gardener" column, originally published in the San Jose Mercury News.

 - Save 10% on books ordered online with UC ANR when you use our promotion code PRCLA43.
 You can browse or search the catalog or go directly to the list of gardening books.
 A portion of online sales that use our promotion code benefits the Cooperative Extension of Santa Clara County and the Master Gardeners.

 Interested in Becoming a Master Gardener in Santa Clara County?

 You must have filled out the contact form by July 15, 2014 to be considered for the Class of 2015 has been selected.
-We accept new trainees every two years, so if you want to be considered for the Class of 2017, then please return to this home page in the Spring of 2016 for instructions on how to apply.
+We accept new trainees every two years, so if you want to be considered for the Class of 2017, then please return to this home page in January of 2016 for instructions on how to apply.

 Master Gardener Program

 The objectives of the Master Gardeners of Santa Clara County, a volunteer organization, are to support the educational activities of the University of California Cooperative Extension and to operate for scientific and educational purposes, promoting horticultural education and service to the community and provide continuing horticulture enrichment for members.

 To develop, adapt and extend research-based horticultural information and educational programs to the residents of Santa Clara County.